 Two-dimensional materials are highly susceptible to changes in crystalline symmetry and can undergo phase transitions that lead to modifications in their physical and chemical properties\cite{lin2014atomic,huang2018first,yu2018high}.
 In monolayers of dichalcogenides, even weak external stimuli can cause polymorphic phase transitions.
 Previous studies show that charge transfer of metal atoms can stabilize the 1T' phase, reducing the energy barrier between the 2H and 1T' structures.
 This makes the 1T' phase the most stable configuration for adsorbed metal atoms at high saturation.
 To synthesize 1T' -MoS$_2$, the phase transition engineering method is used experimentally.
 This method involves inducing a structural transition from the 2H to 1T phase by inserting lithium atoms with a concentration of 20\% and then obtaining 1T' phases when the Li atoms are deinserted\cite{hou2022phase}.

 On the other hand, pursuing alternative materials capable of storing alkali ions aside from lithium is a thrilling and pressing matter, given that lithium is a scarce resource in high demand\cite{xu2020future,hajiahmadi2023first}.
 Sodium is an alternative to lithium due to its low cost, abundant resources, and similar storage mechanism to lithium\cite{sun2015vanadium}.
-Recent studies have found that two-dimensional TMDCs such as MoS$_2$ have better potential than graphite for alkali ion batteries due to their larger interlayer spacings, which can accommodate larger ions as sodium, and high theoretical capacity\cite{lin2019two,upadhyay2021recent}.
-This has led to an increased interest in studying the adsorption of different alkali atoms on several phases of MoS$_2$.
-It found that adsorption of Li and Na on 2H and 1T' MoS$_2$ phases shows charge transfer.
+Due to the technological challenge of storing energy efficiently, some bases carbon materials have been studied as possible anode materials for Li/Na batteries, showing theoretical capacities of 496.2 mAh/g for Na on twin-graphene\cite{dua2021twin} and 680 mAh/g for Li/Na adsorbed on pentagraphyne (PG-yne)\cite{deb2022two}.
+Likewise, recent studies have found that two-dimensional TMDCs such as MoS$_2$ have better potential than graphite for alkali ion batteries due to their larger interlayer spacing, which can accommodate larger ions such as sodium with higher theoretical capacity\cite{lin2019two,upadhyay2021recent}.
+The larger storage capacity of TMDCs led to an increased interest in studying the adsorption of different alkali atoms on several phases of MoS$_2$.
+It found that the adsorption of Li and Na on 2H and 1T' MoS$_2$ phases shows charge transfer.
 However, it has been observed that as the concentration of lithium ions increases, their ionicity decreases, and the ions slightly increase in ionic radius\cite{stephenson2014lithium}.
-In 2H-MoS$_2$ monolayers, inducing different types of vacancies has been found to enhance the system's performance for storing Li and Na ions\cite{barik2019defect}.
+In 2H-MoS$_2$ monolayers, inducing different types of vacancies enhances the system's performance for storing Li and Na ions\cite{barik2019defect}.
 Meanwhile, DFT calculations suggest that the 1T-MoS$_2$ monolayer is a promising anode material for Li, Na, and Mg ion batteries due to its high capacity, low open circuit voltage, and ultra-high ion diffusion kinetics\cite{he20221t}.
 However, recent research has shown that by incorporating Li ions into 2H-MoS$_2$, it can transform into 1T'-MoS$_2$, which greatly enhances its capacity to store Li ions, improves its cyclic stability, and increases its specific capacity in comparison to the 2H phases\cite{hou2022phase}.